-- If you don’t have a Google Place account you will need to do that first.
+If you don’t have a Google Business Page (GBP) you will need to do that first.

 That link will open a page with your own personalized QR code.
-Scan the code and you will be taken to your Place page where, incidentally, there happens to be a link to leave a review.
+Scan the code and you will be taken to your review page.

 Try it now if you have a smartphone with a QR reader installed.
 Pretty cool, huh?

 NOTE: While you’re going to be tempted to do this Yelp, don’t!
 It goes against their policy to request reviews.
 This is to keep their platform free from fake or otherwise unqualified reviews.
 You can get suspended in Yelp if you’re caught, so just don’t do it.